Archive for Booting

 Climbing up from the head of the loch, it was clear that the broad leaf woods of the shore were now behind me; in front loomed the muscular peaks of the Southern Highlands.
 This stage of the route also sees the most optimistic, or ambiguous, signpost of the walk.
 “Beinglas 2 miles” it says.
 Well, an hour and a half later, after the longest two miles I’ve ever walked, finally, the foot of Glen Falloch came into view.
 Tonight’s accommodation, at Beinglas Farm, delivered more than it initially promised: keys only on deposit, bags dumped in a communal shed didn’t auger well, but the chalets were very comfortable, food good, staff attentive and Murray’s semi win was available on TV.

 Sunday September 9th was always going to be my big day.
 My itinerary said 12 miles along Glen Falloch and Strath Fillan to Tyndrum which, compared to the exertions of the previous day, looked relatively straightforward.
-Today’s forecast looked better than tomorrow’s, so up and out early, I made it Crianlarich before midday, hurtled on to Tyndrum by early afternoon and, after picking up the bus/train times, took the plunge and headed off for Bridge of Orchy today, instead of tomorrow morning.
+Today’s forecast looked better than tomorrow’s, so up and out early, I made Crianlarich before midday, hurtled on to Tyndrum by early afternoon and, after picking up the bus/train times, took the plunge and headed off for Bridge of Orchy today, instead of tomorrow morning.

 West Highland Way flora